"Life is really simple, but we insist on making it complicated."

 A simple approach to determining if something is beneficial for you is to test it yourself.
 Experiment and observe what resonates with you.
 Pay attention to the signals your body provides to guide you in finding what works best for you.

 Your body has a network of monitors called nerves that will tell you what’s going on.
 This is called interoception, or the ability to sense the inner state of one’s body.
+If you aren’t in tune with your body, you won’t receive the valuable data your body is sending.

 5 Simple Steps: